DeNepo/study-lenses/README.md

 This tool has a URL Parameter Interface, the student controls how they view and study their code by modifying the URL parameters when requesting a resource.
 At it's base, this is just a static server.  requesting a path inside the folder you have `study`ed will send the raw content. however ...

 URL params can be used to modify the resource before it is sent.  once you have `/test-content` open in your browser using `$ study`, navigate a file and add `?hello-world` to the end of the URL and refreshing.
-T can find the source code for this lense in [./src/lenses/hello-world](./src/lenses/hello-world).
-(This is a [Lense](#lense).
+T can find the source code for this lens in [./src/lenses/hello-world](./src/lenses/hello-world).
+(This is a [Lense](#lens).
 There is another type of URL parameter called an [Option](#option) that will be covered in more detail later.)

 To see lenses in action, open the `/test-content` directory as indicated in __Getting Started__ and try pasting in these url extensions and refreshing:

 - `/README.md`
-  - `/README.md` - no lense, the markdown source is returned as-is
+  - `/README.md` - no lens, the markdown source is returned as-is
   - `/README.md?hello-world` - the markdown will be rendered into a textarea in an HTML file
   - `/README.md?hello-world=1234` - the markdown will be rendered into a textarea in an HTML file, with the value 1234 passed as a query
   - `/README.md?render` - the markdown will be rendered to HTML using marked, it will now be a web page